Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How to Choose the Emma Mattress?

 Start with feel.
-The Lite and Original stay closer to medium-firm, the Pro sits in the middle, and the Elite is the softest.
-If cooling and all-night balance matter most, start with the Pro.
-If you want more shoulder and hip relief, start with the Elite.
-Couples should look first at the Original or Pro because both handled movement well in our tests, while stomach sleepers will usually be better off staying with the firmer Lite or Original.
+The Lite and Original are medium-firm, the Pro is medium, and the Elite is the softest.
+If you want dependable cooling without giving up balanced support, start with the Pro.
+If deeper shoulder and hip relief matters more, start with the Elite.
+Couples should look first at the Original or Pro because both handled movement well in our tests, while stomach sleepers will usually fare better on the firmer Lite or Original.

 Limitations

 Each model has a clear trade-off.
-The Lite feels simplest at the edge and through the top comfort layer.
-The Original stays balanced but never feels especially cool.
-The Pro is the most structured of the four, which some sleepers may read as less cozy.
-The Elite relieves pressure best, but its softer middle is the least forgiving for strict stomach sleepers.
+The Lite has the least cushioning and the softest edge.
+The Original is well balanced but lacks a dedicated cooling layer.
+The Pro feels more structured than the others, which may not suit sleepers who want a plush surface.
+The Elite relieves pressure best, but its softer midsection provides the least support for strict stomach sleepers.

 Emma makes the most sense if you want hybrid builds, zoned support, washable covers, and a long trial window.